GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/singleFracCompression/Example.rst

 Then, we customize a *coupling solver* between these single-physics solvers as an additional solver.
 This approach allows for generality and flexibility in constructing multi-physics solvers.
-Each single-physics solver should be given a meaningful and distinct name because GEOSX recognizes these single-physics solvers based on their given names to create the coupling.
+Each single-physics solver should be given a meaningful and distinct name because GEOS recognizes these single-physics solvers based on their given names to create the coupling.

 To setup a coupling between rock and fracture deformations, we define three different solvers: